Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Ravens games have an average total of 49.0 points this season, 2.5 fewer than Sunday's over/under.

-- The 50.7 PPG average total in Chargers games this season is 0.8 points fewer than this game's over/under.
+- The 51.5 over/under in this game is 0.8 points above the 50.7 average total in Chargers games this season.

 Ravens stats and trends